 Proposal 1: For dynamic power-sharing, the UE does not expect to have PRACH transmissions on the MCG that is triggered by a DCI format in PDCCH reception with a last symbol that is earlier by less than or equal to Toffset from the first symbol of the transmission occasion on the SCG, and overlap with the transmission occasion on the SCG.

 Proposal 2: Adopt the text proposal to TS38.213 Section 7.6.2.

 <<TP start>>

-The UE does not expect to have PUSCH, PUCCH, or SRS transmissions on the MCG that
+The UE does not expect to have PUSCH, PUCCH, SRS, or PRACH transmissions on the MCG that